 Caregiving burnout can be eased with respite care.
 Short-term help from in-home caregivers offers immeasurable relief from the daily demands of caregiving.
 Options other than professional in-home caregiving include the help from nearby family and friends.
 Volunteers are also available to provide basic in-home services.
 Respite programs are also offered through adult day care and nursing homes.

 A senior will take time to gradually adjust to respite care.
 Knowing your loved one is in good hands diminishes any remnants of guilt.
-Especially if you are not trained in medical care, a professional respite service will be able to provide the medical support the senior needs.
 When you are unable to offer constant supervision, a respite care provider is trained to ensure the physical safety of elderly individuals who are prone to falls or injury.

 Respite care is invaluable to both caregivers and care recipients.
 Hiring respite services allows you, as the family caregiver, to take a well-deserved break from the daily strains of caregiving, while ensuring the senior continues to receive compassionate care.
 Being refreshed and well-rested, you are able to provide improved focus and attention to your loved one.
 Whenever you need a break or period of rejuvenation, a respite service is available to meet your needs.